21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 SEO service is a must-have part of every martech stack.
 Work with Google SERP to be among its first 10 results for your target keywords and get a TON of chargeless traffic, and the pricing is quite nice.
 That’s simple:

-Why it’s useful: Ahrefs is one of the fav instruments SEO specialists use daily all over the world.
-It contains all the features needed for blogs, websites search traffic growth, and niche research.
-Ahrefs will tell you what topic to rank for, what keywords to choose, how many links to build to be on top of the Google SERP, etc.
+Ahrefs is one of the fav instruments SEO specialists use daily worldwide.
+It contains all the features needed for blogs, websites search traffic growth and niche research.
+Ahrefs will tell you what topic to rank for, what negative keywords to choose, how many links to build to be on top of the Google SERP, etc.

-Price: €369 per month.
-If you pay annually and get 2 months as a gift.
+€369 per month.
+If you pay annually and get two months as a gift.
 You can try limited access to Site Explorer & Site Audit for free.

 That marketing technology has the next features:

-Why it’s useful: You can use it to do keyword research and to explore hottest content ideas for your audience based on the market analysis.
-In addition, it will show you competitors’ content, and influencers to cooperate with.
+You can use it to do keyword research and explore the hottest content ideas for your audience based on the market analysis.
+In addition, it will show you competitors’ content and influencers to cooperate with.
 Monitoring will simplify the vanity search.
-In case of a creative crisis, a content ideas generator will revive your inspiration.
+In a creative crisis, a content ideas generator will revive your inspiration.

 If you pay annually, you get a 20% discount.
-A gratuitous plan and 30-day trial is available.
+A gratuitous plan and 30-day trial are available.

 This tool allows you to manage your entire social media strategy from one place.

-Why it’s useful: Posting on social media manually takes too much precious time.
+Why it’s useful: Manually posting on social media takes too much time.
 Create and schedule your publications on Facebook, Twitter, LinkedIn, Instagram, and Pinterest in one click.
 Moreover, Sprout Social gives you a vision of social media strategy.

 Chaos can bring you one-time marketing success, strategy is a key to steady social community growth.